-We cannot assure you that we will receive any proceeds in connection with securities offered by us pursuant to this prospectus.
-Unless otherwise provided in the applicable prospectus supplement, we intend to use the net proceeds from the sale of our securities by us under this prospectus for general corporate purposes, including the development and commercialization of Neutrolin, research and development of other product candidates, potential product acquisitions and/or potential acquisitions of complementary businesses, and working capital and capital expenditures.
-We will set forth in the applicable prospectus supplement our intended use for the net proceeds received from the sale of any securities by us.
+We estimate that the net proceeds from this offering will be approximately $6,632,000, excluding the proceeds, if any, from the exercise of the warrants, and after deducting the placement agent fees and estimated offering expenses of $250,000 payable by us.
+If the warrants are purchased and fully exercised for cash, we would receive additional proceeds of $3,211,600.
+We intend to use the net proceeds from the sale of our securities by us under this prospectus supplement and the accompanying prospectus for general corporate purposes, including the development and commercialization of Neutrolin, research and development of other product candidates, potential product acquisitions and/or potential acquisitions of complementary businesses, and working capital and capital expenditures.
 Pending the application of the net proceeds, we intend to invest the net proceeds generally in short-term, investment grade, interest bearing securities.

-by reducing the commonly associated cardiovascular and metabolic complications — in effect, “treating the kidney to treat the heart.”
-As of the date of this prospectus, we have licensed all of the product candidates in our pipeline.
-We have the worldwide rights to develop and commercialize our product candidates, CRMD003 (Neutrolin R) and CRMD004, that we believe address potentially large market opportunities in the instances in which a central venous catheter is used, such as hemodialysis, intensive care units, oncology and total parenteral nutrition patients.
-Our primary product candidate in development is Neutrolin for the prevention of catheter-related infections in the dialysis and non-dialysis markets, which we believe addresses a medical need and a potentially large market opportunity.
+reducing the commonly associated cardiovascular and metabolic complications - in effect, “treating the kidney to treat the heart.”
+As of the date of this report, we have in-licensed all of the product candidates in our pipeline.
+We have the worldwide rights to develop and commercialize our product candidates, CRMD003 (Neutrolin®) and CRMD004, which we believe address potentially large market opportunities in the instances in which a central venous catheter is used, such as hemodialysis, intensive care units, oncology and total parenteral nutrition patients.
+Our primary product is Neutrolin for the prevention of catheter-related infections in the dialysis and non-dialysis markets, which we believe addresses a medical need and a potentially large market opportunity.
 Neutrolin is a liquid formulation designed to prevent central venous catheter infection as well as catheter obstruction, also referred to as maintenance of catheter patency, in central venous catheters, which we initially plan for use in hemodialysis catheters.
-There are approximately 780,000 hemodialysis patients in the United States and the European Union.
+There are approximately 780,000 hemodialysis patients in the United States and the European Union, or EU.
 We believe the patients undergoing hemodialysis using a tunneled central vein catheter will be our initial target market.
 We project 91,000 patients in the European Union and 104,000 patients in the United States.
 These patients represent nearly 30 million hemodialysis sessions per year, which we believe represents a market potential of approximately $300 - $400 million.
-During the third quarter of 2011, we received a notice from the U.S. Food and Drug Administration, or FDA, that Neutrolin had been assigned to the Center for Drug Evaluation and Research, or CDER.
+During the third quarter of 2011, we received a notice from the U.S. Food and Drug Administration, or FDA, that Neutrolin had been assigned to the Center for Drug Evaluation and Research, or CDER, for review as a drug rather than a device.
 As a result of this, and given our limited resources, we decided to change our business strategy and focus the majority of our resources on the research and development of Neutrolin rather than CRMD004 and to seek regulatory and commercialization approval for Neutrolin in Europe through a CE Mark application rather than pursue FDA approval at this time.
 During the first half of 2011, we submitted our design dossier to TÜV SÜD, the European notified body managing our CE Mark application.
-In the fourth quarter of 2011, we successfully completed our stage 1 audit with TÜV SÜD.
+In the fourth quarter of 2011, we successfully completed our stage 1 audit with TÜV SÜD and we successfully completed the stage 2 audit in the third quarter of 2012.
 On October 10, 2012, we received ISO 13485:2003 certification from TÜV SÜD.
 This certification, which is a stand-alone standard developed by the International Organization for Standardization, is the globally recognized standard that outlines consistent international processes for the design and manufacturing of medical devices, including many supply chain functions such as assembly, packaging, warehousing and distribution.
 Compliance with ISO 13485 is often seen as a step towards achieving compliance with European regulatory requirements.
 The conformity of medical devices and in-vitro diagnostic medical devices according to applicable EU standards must be assessed before sale is permitted.
 The preferred method to prove conformity is the certification by a notified body of the quality management system according to ISO 9001 and/or ISO 13485 and ISO 14971.
 The result of a positive assessment is the issuance of a certificate of conformity allowing the CE Mark and the permission to sell the medical device in the European Union.
-We have successfully completed the stage 2 audit with TÜV SÜD .
-We anticipate receiving a CE Mark approval by the end of the fourth quarter of 2012 or in the first quarter of 2013 .
-If we obtain CE Mark approval in Europe, we intend to launch Neutrolin for the prevention of catheter-related bloodstream infections, or CRBI, and maintenance of catheter patency in hemodialysis patients in Europe in the first half of 2013.
-However, we cannot be assured of CE Mark approval of Neutrolin or the planned commercialization timeline.
-We are currently exploring the various means of launching Neutrolin in Europe, whether through a distributorship or partnership arrangement, or otherwise, and plan to initially launch in Germany.
-Assuming the receipt of a CE Mark and the launch of Neutrolin, we intend to meet with the FDA to determine the pathway for U.S. approval of Neutrolin, which we expect will entail a Phase 3 trial. --------- We were organized as a Delaware corporation on July 28, 2006 under the name “Picton Holding Company, Inc.” and we changed our corporate name to “CorMedix Inc.” on January 18, 2007.
+On July 5, 2013, we received CE Mark approval for Neutrolin.
+As a result, we began the commercial launch of Neutrolin for the prevention of catheter-related bloodstream infections, or CRBI, and maintenance of catheter patency in hemodialysis patients in Europe in the fourth quarter of 2013.
+We have four pillars to our Neutrolin strategy: (i) successfully launch the product in Germany; (ii) expand the product into additional applications; (iii) expand sales into other foreign countries; and (iv) apply for and receive marketing approval and launch the product in the United States.
+In anticipation of receiving CE Mark approval, on January 10, 2013, we entered into an agreement with MKM Co-Pharma GmbH, or MKM, regarding Neutrolin, pursuant to which, MKM hired a national sales manager to market Neutrolin in Germany according to a negotiated work plan.
+While the plan may be revised, it currently provides that the sales manager will market Neutrolin in three phases.
+In the first phase, which began in January 2013, the sales manager visited hemodialysis centers and doctors to, among other things, provide them information.
+The sales manager also produced a market review of our product, negotiated wholesaler relationships for initial stocking of our product, and worked on determining sales projections for launching Neutrolin.
+We transferred this work from MKM to human4farma GmbH, or human4farma, which hired the same sales manager who continued, after the receipt of CE Mark approval, with the launch Neutrolin in the fourth quarter of 2013 in Germany. human4farma will be responsible for growing Neutrolin sales and expanding the promotional plans.
+In late 2013, we met with the FDA to determine the pathway for U.S. approval of Neutrolin, which we expect will entail a Phase 3 trial. --- We were organized as a Delaware corporation on July 28, 2006 under the name “Picton Holding Company, Inc.” and we changed our corporate name to “CorMedix Inc.” on January 18, 2007.
 Our operations to date have been primarily limited to organizing and staffing, licensing product candidates, developing clinical trials for our product candidates, establishing manufacturing for our product candidates and maintaining and improving our patent portfolio.
 Our executive offices are located at 745 Route 202-206, Suite 303, Bridgewater, NJ 08807.
 Our telephone number is (908) 517-9500.
 Our website address is www.cormedix.com.